 To confirm that OGG1 and NEDD4L interact in human cells, we immunoprecipitated endogenous OGG1 from U2OS whole cell extracts.
-Indeed, we were able to show that a small proportion of NEDD4L can be found in association with OGG1, compared to the mock immunoprecipitation, even in the absence of any exogenous stress (Figure 4A; compare lanes 4 and 5).
-We subsequently analyzed the cellular steady-state protein levels of OGG1 following depletion of nedd4l using two individual siRNA sequences that were effective (>85 %) in suppressing the protein levels of NEDD4L versus the non-targeting (NT) control siRNA (Figure 4B-C).
+Indeed, we were able to show that a small proportion of NEDD4L can be found in association with OGG1, compared to the mock immunoprecipitation, even in the absence of any exogenous stress (Figure 4A; compare lanes 4 and 5; and Supplementary Figure 6A).
+We subsequently analyzed the cellular steady-state protein levels of OGG1 following depletion of nedd4l using two individual siRNA sequences that were effective (>85 %) in suppressing the protein levels of NEDD4L versus the non-targeting (NT) control siRNA (Figure 4B-C; and Supplementary Figure 6B-D).
 This revealed that OGG1 protein levels increased by 35 % and 32 %, respectively although the data was not statistically significant.
 We therefore separated cellular proteins by biochemical fractionation into soluble and chromatin bound fractions.
-This demonstrated that the majority of NEDD4L protein was present in the soluble fraction and not associated with chromatin, whereas OGG1 was equally distributed between both fractions (Figure 4D; compare lanes 1 and 2).
+This demonstrated that the majority of NEDD4L protein was present in the soluble fraction and not associated with chromatin, whereas OGG1 was equally distributed between both fractions (Figure 4D; compare lanes 1 and 2; and Supplementary Figure 6E-H).
 Following NEDD4L siRNA, OGG1 stability in the soluble, NEDD4L-containing fraction did not increase in comparison to the NT control siRNA (Figure 4D; compare lanes 1 and 3, and Figure 4E).
 No significant changes in the levels of OGG1 in the chromatin bound fractions were also observed (Figure 4D; compare lanes 2 and 4, demonstrating that NEDD4L has no dramatic impact on the steady state regulation of OGG1 protein levels.
-Since we determined that lysine 341 is the major ubiquitylation site within OGG1 catalyzed by NEDD4L in vitro (Figure 3F), we also examined the comparative stability of wild type and K341R OGG1 proteins following expression in U2OS cells (Figure 4F).
+Since we determined that lysine 341 is the major ubiquitylation site within OGG1 catalyzed by NEDD4L in vitro (Figure 3F), we also examined the comparative stability of wild type and K341R OGG1 proteins following expression in U2OS cells (Figure 4F; and Supplementary Figure 6I-J).
 We found that there was only a modest (~15 %) increase in stability of the K341R mutant versus the wild type protein, which was not statistically significant (Figure 4G).
 Note that a triplet of bands was observed for both expressed OGG1 proteins due to sequential loss of the 3xFLAG-tags (e.g. during expression, purification or SDS-PAGE analysis), but that these displayed no differences in intensity or stability, suggesting that ubiquitylation of OGG1 at lysine 341 has no dramatic impact on stability of newly synthesized OGG1 protein.

 DNA damage-inducible protein levels of OGG1 are modulated by NEDD4L, which also controls OGG1 activity